 It is dark.
 The snow covers the factory and the long, forlorn huts in a remote wooded area 19 kilometres west of Prague.
-Inside the freezing huts, hundreds of stinking, filthy old men in their ‘striped pyjamas’ sleep rough on their sides on long wooden boards, clustering together for warmth.
+Inside the freezing huts, hundreds of stinking, filthy old men in their striped prison uniforms sleep rough on long wooden boards, on their sides, clustering together for warmth.

 The machinist is awake early.
 He is exhausted but cannot sleep, the man who slept at his back went cold hours ago and stopped generating heat.